marco-hmc/codeRepo/2_project/2_tutorial/assembly-tutorial-main/assembly-tutorial-main/README.md

 ## ELF Files and the Loader

-The operating system program loader reads in the ELF file and allocates memory for the .text section and loads that data from the file into that memory.

-Then the loader allocates memory for the initialized data (.data) and reads that data from the file into that memory.

-Then the loader allocates memory for the constant data (.rodata) and reads that data from the file into that memory.

-The loader allocates memory for the .bss section.
-Since the .bss section is uninitialized, it only needs to be allocated.

----

 The linker reads in intermediate object files (```.o```) and links them together to make the final executable.

 Each .o file may declare variables that might be accessed from other .o files and to access variables that are defined in some other .o file.

-The linker fixes up the addresses in the final output so the code works as expected!

 ### Permissions (Sections and Privileged Instructions)
 The compiler/assembler/linker generally makes the code execute only.

 If you try to store to those addresses, you will get a segfault.

 The .data and .bss sections are marked as read/write and the .rodata is marked as read-only.